-Key Changes Health & Social is a monthly drop-in session that addresses physical health inequalities amongst young adult and mid-life men from black and minority ethnic communities who are using mental health services in North London.
+Key Changes Health & Social is a monthly drop-in session that addresses physical health inequalities amongst young adults who are using mental health services in North London.

 People affected by mental health problems, in particular those with a diagnosis of schizophrenia or bipolar disorder, are at increased risk for a range of physical illnesses and conditions, including coronary heart disease, diabetes, infections, respiratory disease and greater levels of obesity.
 They are twice as likely to die from coronary heart disease as the general population and four times more likely to die from respiratory disease.
 In many cases, weight gain is a clear side effect of medication.

 Using the mainstream worlds of music and sport as engagement Key Changes Health and Social provides a monthly drop-in session offers accessible and culturally relevant pro-social physical activities including football, table tennis, snooker, gardening and art, social media workshop, complimentary therapies, with a DJ and an Open Mic session, juice bar and information, guidance and talks and presentations around healthy lifestyles with promotion of smoking cessation.
 A volunteer programme provides vocational training and work experience opportunities.

 The programme is based around the following objectives: